 </html>

 Once the 'main.css' stylesheet is linked to your HTML page, you can begin to add some styling information.
-In this example, we will be styling the body element of our HTML page.
+In this example, we will style the body element of the HTML document.
 As you progress through these tutorials we will explore CSS in greater depth and style other parts of the website.

 body {